 About two-thirds of women with breast cancer have tumors that contain hormone receptors.
 This means a tumor has receptors for the hormone estrogen (called ER-positive) or the hormone progesterone (PR-positive) or both.
-Hormone therapy is given to block these hormones and fight the cancer's growth.
-Women who are ER-positive are more likely to respond to hormone treatment than women who are ER-negative.
+Hormone therapy blocks these hormones and fight the cancer's growth.

+Research shows that taking tamoxifen for 5 years lowers the chance of breast cancer recurrence and new breast cancers in women with ER-positive or ER-unknown breast tumors.
 Doctors also use tamoxifen to treat breast cancer that has spread to other parts of the body.
-It's also given to prevent breast cancer in healthy women with a high risk of developing the disease.
+And they use it to prevent breast cancer in healthy women with high odds of developing the disease.

 Tamoxifen also helps prevent osteoporosis, or weak bones.

 But women who take tamoxifen are more likely to develop cancer of the uterus (endometrial cancer) than other women.
 You should get regular pelvic exams and tell your doctor about any abnormal uterine bleeding.